rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi_cec_source_tests.md

 - The control plane will allow removing or adding a node to the network.
   - allowing adding/removing source node
+  - allow the use of multiple source nodes
   - Support the CEC commands from the external devices on L3 Test Cases.

 ## Physical Address